kaanbozbek/AKS/README.md

 ![Resource Diagram](https://github.com/kaanbozbek/AKS/blob/main/images/resources.png)
 ![App GW](https://github.com/kaanbozbek/AKS/blob/main/images/appgw.png)

+Note: I used hardcoded version of main.tf.
+However, you may use it with the variables.tf.

 2. **Graylog Deployment**

 First off all we need to deploy mongodb and elasticsearch then graylog.
 We can use helm or manually install with manifests yamls.
 We go by the second option as below.